 - David A. Feary, School of the Environment, University of Technology, Sydney, Australia

-- Shashank Keshavmurthy, Biodiversity Research Centre, Academia Sinica, Taipei, Taiwan
+- Shashank Keshavmurthy, Biodiversity Research Centre, Academia Sinica, Taipei, Taiwan, Province of China

-- Allen Chen, Biodiversity Research Centre, Academia Sinica, Taipei, Taiwan
+- Allen Chen, Biodiversity Research Centre, Academia Sinica, Taipei, Taiwan, Province of China

 - Michael H. Schleyer, Oceanographic Research Institute, Durban, South Africa